anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Join Proxy functionality

-As depicted in the {{fig-net}}, the Pledge (P), in a network such as a Low-Power and Lossy Network (LLN) mesh
+As depicted in {{fig-net}}, the Pledge (P), in a network such as a Low-Power and Lossy Network (LLN) mesh
  {{RFC7102}} can be more than one hop away from the Registrar (R) and not yet authenticated into the network.

-In this situation, the Pledge can only communicate one-hop to its nearest neighbor, the constrained Join Proxy (J) using their link-local IPv6 addresses.
+In this situation, the Pledge can only communicate one-hop to its nearest neighbor, the constrained Join Proxy (J), using their link-local IPv6 addresses.
 However, the Pledge needs to communicate with end-to-end security with a Registrar to authenticate and get the relevant system/network parameters.
 If the Pledge, knowing the IP-address of the Registrar, initiates a DTLS connection to the Registrar, then the packets are dropped at the Join Proxy since the Pledge is not yet admitted to the network or there is no IP routability to the Pledge for any returned messages from the Registrar.